Cognitive Reserve: What it is, Aging, Alzheimer’s and How To Improve It

 Many studies argue that cognitive reserve may be an important factor in the fight against cognitive aging and neurodegenerative diseases related to aging.

 Cognitive reserve and aging: Learning new things help us stimulate and strengthen our brains, as well as improve cognitive reserve.
 Delaying cognitive decline caused by aging can help slow, and even prevent dementia.
 Keep reading below for some tips on how to improve cognitive reserve.

 Why do some people notice Alzheimer’s symptoms later than others?
 As we mentioned earlier, cognitive reserve plays a fundamental role in neurodegenerative diseases like Alzheimer’s disease and other types of dementia.

-Cognitive reserve helps delay the symptoms of Alzheimer’s disease, causing the cognitive symptoms to appear later, to a lesser degree, or even preventing the symptoms all together.
+Cognitive reserve helps delay the symptoms of Alzheimer’s disease, causing the cognitive symptoms to appear later, to a lesser degree, or even preventing the symptoms altogether.

 According to Stern (Director of the Sergievsky Center Divsion Cognitive Neuroscience and the Taub Institute): “Epidemiologic evidence suggests that individuals with higher IQ, education, occupational attainment, or participation in leisure activities have a reduced risk of developing Alzheimer disease (AD)”

-While in the last few years studying cognitive reserve has become more popular, it has actually been studied for quite a while.
-In fact, it’s almost impossible to talk about cognitive reserve without mentioning David Snowdon (Doctor of Epidemology and professor of Neurology at the University of Kentucky).
+While in the last few years studying it has become more popular, it has actually been studied for quite a while.
+In fact, it’s almost impossible to talk about cognitive reserve without mentioning David Snowdon (Doctor of Epidemiology and professor of Neurology at the University of Kentucky).